 #8 Other factors

-Other factors that might affect a mother’s risk of depression include:
+Other factors that might affect a mother’s risk of depression and are mentioned in 7 include:

-- Physical inactivity, smoking, allergic disorders, vitamin D deficiency.
-Vaccinations and changes to our gut microbiome might also increase the risk of inflammatory diseases (Kendall-Tackett, 2017).
+- Vaccinations and changes to our gut microbiome might also increase the risk of inflammatory diseases (Kendall-Tackett, 2017).

-Depression increases the risk of stopping breastfeeding early.
+Depression increases the risk of a mother stopping breastfeeding early.
 And breastfeeding problems increase the risk of having depression.
-One study found that mothers who have postnatal depression at one week after birth are more likely to stop breastfeeding in the first couple of months, be unhappy with how they are feeding their baby and have significant breastfeeding problems 7.
-A recent study with mice suggests depression may have a negative effect on milk supply 8.
+One study found that mothers who have postnatal depression at one week after birth are more likely to stop breastfeeding in the first couple of months, be unhappy with how they are feeding their baby and have significant breastfeeding problems 8.
+A recent study with mice suggests depression may have a negative effect on milk supply 9.

 Effect of depression on the baby